adgsenpai/FoodRecipeGenerator/README.md

-# RahnMonitorRemastered
+# FoodRecipeGenerator

-Converting Rahn Monitor Desktop Application to a Web Interface
+given nth food products and yth type of food products this produces instructions on how to prepare a meal with the following items